cristinawood/guerilladigitalhistory/devlog/april-12-devlog.md

 }
 ```

-We had to render the site in Python to get that to show up, but it did! *** make note of how we did that***
+We had to render the site in Python to get that to show up, but it did!
+By the way, that command is: ```python -m SimpleHTTPServer 8000```

 First, just with a header: ![just header modal window](https://img.ziggi.org/teLosqq6.png)